+The average age of dominant and co-dominant redwoods in this unit is 80 years measured at 4.5 feet (DBH).
 The average basal area per acre measured for Unit IV is 318 square feet.
 This is 78% of a fully-stocked stand of the age and site quality according to published timber tables.
 Extrapolating on this, the current standing volume in this unit is roughly 89,900 board feet per acre, for a total of 1,735,070 board feet over the entire 19.3 acres.
 The current annual growth rate is about 2.2%.
 See previous section for a hypothetical commercial harvest regime.
 The understory in most of the stand is generally open with little biodiversity or regeneration due to the dense canopy.